exascale-genomics/mvp-wgs-sv/svision_readme.md

 # SVision

 [SVision](https://github.com/xjtu-omics/SVision) is a deep learning-based structural variants caller that takes aligned reads or contigs as input.
-Especially, SVision implements a targeted multi-objects recognition framework, detecting and characterizing both simple and complex structural variants from three-channel similarity images.
+Specially, SVision implements a targeted multi-objects recognition framework, detecting and characterizing both simple and complex structural variants from three-channel similarity images.

 This file shows how SVision was installed on Polaris and characteristics of the run on Polaris.
+We will be downloading the models from the SVision repository and will use them to predict SVs on our data.
+We will not be building any models.
+HiFi sequence data is needed for building the models.

 ```
 # build SVision on Polaris